Mu-L/gradle-versions-plugin/README.md

 ### Workarounds for related Gradle Issues ###
  - https://github.com/gradle/gradle/issues/24636: setting the flag `org.gradle.configuration-cache.problems=warn` in `gradle.properties` causes the dependency check to fail to find dependencies with message `No dependencies found`.
 Comment out that line until the upstream issue with Gradle is fixed.
+ - In Gradle 9+, parallel execution is incompatible with having one project's task resolving another project configuration's dependencies.
+This requires obtaining an internal lock not available to plugin developers, but is relied on by native plugins (e.g. for IDE support).
+Thankfully parallel execution is not a speedup for these types of tasks and simply requires passing the `--no-parallel` flag when running the `dependencyUpdates` task.

 ## Tasks